KomalJayswal/Exception-Handler-Utility-2/README.md

     ]
 }
 ```
+### Requirement
+HTTP Status and Error message for each of the following Exceptions are pre-defined.
+Consumers/Users are only allowed to provide the error messages.
+Created individual handler for each of the following exceptions :
+* DataNotFoundException
+* UnAuthorizedException
+* AccessDeniedException
+* ServerException
+* NoHandlerFoundException
+* BindException
+* AccessDeniedException
+* MissingServletRequestParameterException, ConstraintViolationException, HttpMediaTypeException, MissingRequestHeaderException, HttpMessageNotReadableException
+* ResourceAccessException
+* Exception
+* TimeoutException

 ## Getting Started With Solution

 1. Please install Java 11 and maven in your system.
 2. Create a springboot project using https://start.spring.io. <br>